transparency-dev/armored-witness-boot/README.md

 ### Logging the Recovery image

+#### Production log

+The `recovery/` directory contains Cloud Build configs to build and release the recovery image, and includes a step to add the release manifest to a log on GCP.
+See more info in `recovery/README.md`.

+#### Local log

 The `Makefile` has support for fetching and logging a released version of the armory-ums recovery image, too.

 Note that this uses `docker` under the covers.